matthew-brett/pydagogue/_sources/bare_metal_waf.txt

 See "Local waflib folders" in the waf book.

-The most way to use waf is to download the ``waf`` binary to your source code tree, maybe checking the binary into your source control.
+The usual way to use waf is to download the ``waf`` binary to your source code tree, maybe checking the binary into your source control.

 In this case, executing the ``./waf`` binary will automatically unpack the waf